|Creator:||Bowles, Paul, 1910-1999|

 The collection is open for research.

-MSS 0099, F0731, Bowles, Paul, letters to Anthony Weller, Special Collections, University of Delaware Library, Newark, Delaware.
+MSS 0099, F1029, Paul Bowles letters to Rives Matthews, Special Collections, University of Delaware Library, Newark, Delaware.

 This item forms part of MSS 0099 Miscellaneous Literary and Historical Manuscripts.

 Use of materials from this collection beyond the exceptions provided for in the Fair Use and Educational Use clauses of the U.S. Copyright Law may violate federal law.
-Permission to publish or reproduce is required from the copyright holder.
-Please contact Special Collections, University of Delaware Library, http://library.udel.edu/spec/askspec/
+Permission to publish or reproduce isrequired from the copyright holder.
+Please contact Special Collections Department, University of Delaware Library, https://library.udel.edu/static/purl.php?askspec